Agent Assurance

 A person running a business can now instruct software to build software.
 The instruction is typed in plain language into a chat window, the same window where that person drafts emails and summarizes meeting notes.
 What comes back, often within the hour, is a working system: a customer database, a cash-flow dashboard, a pipeline that reads invoices and writes ledger entries, a public website that takes orders.
 Until a few years ago, each of these was a project.
 It had a budget, a timeline, a vendor or an in-house developer, and at least one person whose job included worrying about what could go wrong with it.
 Now each is an afternoon.

-Every operator already lives inside such inheritances without noticing.
+Every operator already lives inside such inheritances.
 The bank requires a second person to release a payment above a threshold.
 The payroll system refuses to run the same pay cycle twice.
 The accountant asks the same tiresome questions every year-end, and the questions turn out to be a checklist refined by other people's disasters.
 None of this was designed by the operator, and none of it needed to be understood to be benefited from.
 It came with the bank account, the software license, the professional engagement.
 That is what a governance tradition looks like from the inside: mostly friction, all of it somebody else's accumulated experience arriving pre-installed.

 A generated system arrives with no such bundle.
 The prompt produces the capability and nothing else.
 There is no tradition in the box.

-In practice the behavior is mundane, which is part of why it spreads.
+In practice the behavior is mundane, which is why it spreads.
 The bookkeeper pastes the aged debtors report into a chatbot to get a summary for the partners.
 The office manager uploads the staff contracts to ask a question about notice periods.
 The analyst builds a forecasting model by describing it, then keeps using the model because it works.
 Each act is a person solving today's problem with the most capable tool in reach, as people have always done.
 What is different is what the tool does with the material, where the material now resides, and what the person has built without meaning to build anything.

 The spreadsheet record